 The General Fund is the chief operating fund of the City.
-At the end of the current fiscal year, the unassigned fund balance of the General Fund was \$55.6.
+At the end of the current fiscal year, the unassigned fund balance of the General Fund was \$62.9.
 As a measure of the General Fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures and other financing sources (uses).
-Unassigned fund balance represents 145.5% of total General Fund expenditures and other financing sources (uses), while total fund balance represents 199.8% of the same amount.
+Unassigned fund balance represents 139.9% of total General Fund expenditures and other financing sources (uses), while total fund balance represents 195.3% of the same amount.

-The fund balance of the City's General Fund increased \$14.8 during the current fiscal year.
-When comparing this to the previous year's fund balance increase of \$11.3, this was due to a \$7.0 increase in total revenues and \$3.5 increase in total expenditures and other financing sources (uses).
-Contributing factors to the increase in revenues include \$3.3 for investment income due to favorable interest rates, \$1.6 for charges for services primarily due to special duty, recreation programs, and lease revenues, \$1.3 for property taxes due to an increase in the tax base from new residential developments and real estate values, \$1.1 for utility taxes and franchise fees due to new residential developments.
-These increases were offset by reductions of \$0.1 for intergovernmental, fines and forfeitures, and miscellaneous, respectively.
-The increase in total expenditures is the result of an increase in capital outlay of \$1.5 due to supply chain issues and delays that caused capital outlay to be much lower than anticipated in the previous year and \$1.4 for subscription acquisitions due to the implementation of the Governmental Accounting Standards Board ("GASB") Statement No. 96, Subscription-based IT arrangements ("GASB 96").
+The fund balance of the City's General Fund increased \$11.4 during the current fiscal year.
+Compared to the previous year's fund balance increase of \$14.8, this was due to a \$3.3 increase in total revenues and other financing sources and a \$6.7 increase in total expenditures and other financing uses.
+Contributing factors to the increase in revenues include \$2.4 for investment income due to favorable interest rates and \$2.5 for property taxes due to an increase in the tax base from new residential developments and real estate values.
+These increases were offset by reductions of \$0.6 for charges for services and fines and forfeitures and \$1.0 for subscription acquisitions after implementation of the Governmental Accounting Standards Board ("GASB") Statement No. 96, Subscription-based IT arrangements ("GASB 96").
+The increase in total expenditures is the result of an increase in physical environment of \$2.6 due to aging buildings and other infrastructure requiring substantial repairs and maintenance, culture and human services of \$2.2 due to the addition of events and enhanced programs, public safety of \$2.0 due to increased personnel and public safety initiatives, general government of \$0.6 due to insurance and other personnel costs, capital outlay of \$0.4 due to supply chain issues and delays that caused capital outlay to be much lower than anticipated in the previous year offset by decreases of \$1.1 for debt service principal and interest due to matured bonds.